Nekmo/dirhunt/README.rst

     $ dirhunt http://domain1/blog/ -e /path/to/file1.txt,./file2.txt

 It is necessary to put the complete path to the file, or the relative using ``./``.
+Each value of the files must be separated by newlines.